-Youth learning through Arts is an Erasmus+ strategic partnership project led by The Association of Finnish Children’s Cultural Centers.
-EUR 4.7 million Erasmus+ funding was shared to Finnish projects which are implemented with foreign project partners.
+Youth Learning Through Arts is an Erasmus+ strategic partnership project led by The Association of Finnish Children’s Cultural Centers.

-The two-year Youth learning through Arts project will start in spring 2021.
-Our project partners are The Finnish Nature League (Finland), Pionirski Dom – Center for youth culture (Slovenia) and Association for culture and education IMPRO (Slovenia), and Malopolski Instytut Kultury w Krakowie MIK (Poland) and art center Cricoteka (Poland).
+Youth Learning Through Arts project started in spring 2021.
+Our official project partners are The Finnish Nature League (Finland), Pionirski Dom – Center for youth culture (Slovenia) and Association for culture and education IMPRO (Slovenia), and Malopolski Instytut Kultury w Krakowie MIK (Poland) and art center Cricoteka (Poland).
 All organisations share values and missions and are destined to enhance the implementation of children’s cultural rights as stated in the UN article of children’s rights, article 31.

 Workshops with arts based methods

 Project produced six workshops with arts based methods for youth and youth organisations in three countries.
 Arts methods were taught in pedagogical manner to the participating youth organisations’ youth workers so they can be used in the future.
 Workshop sessions were filmed and documented, and hence produced for other organisations to use.

 Association of Finnish Children’s Cultural Centers as an applicant was responsible for the management of the project and produced two arts based workshops for Finnish Nature League’s youth groups: Environmental youth work through arts.

 MIK and Cricoteka produced two arts based workshops for youth with disabilities and youth workers: Participative and accessible workshop for youth with disabilities.

 Pionirski dom and Association IMPRO produced two arts based workshops for youth, youth workers and teachers: Youth learning through improvisational theatre.